 The following artists aren’t quite as prolific in the Dragonlance setting, but their contributions are nonetheless fantastic.
 A few of them are personal favorites.

-Paul Jaquays: I love this particular piece so much that I have a stained glass version of it.
+Jennell Jaquays: I love this particular piece so much that I have a stained-glass version of it.
 Yep, I’m a nerd.

 This is in no way a complete list of the amazing artists who have contributed to Dragonlance.
 A great book to check out for more excellent artwork is Masters of Dragonlance Art.
 There is some seriously incredible talent in the world of Dragonlance.